simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 This path can then be replayed outside of the model-checker (and even in non-MC build of simgrid) by setting the ``model-check/replay`` item to the given path.
 The other options should be the same (but the model-checker should be disabled).

-The format and meaning of the path may change between different releases so the same release of Simgrid should be used for the record phase and the replay phase.
+Note that format and meaning of the path may change between different releases.

 Configuring the User Code Virtualization
 ----------------------------------------